 POLICY SA 19: Braintree Road, South Ruislip

 This site represents a significant development opportunity to deliver regeneration in South Ruislip.
-The Council will support mixed use development in accordance with the existing planning permission (Ref: 66819/APP/2014/1600). proposals that do not have a significant adverse impact on South Ruislip or the wider area.
-Proposals will be assessed against the following criteria:
+The Council will support mixed use development in accordance with the broad parameters of existing planning permission (Ref: 66819/APP/2014/1600).